Logo

 Texas follows a modified comparative fault rule.
 If more than one party is at fault in a multiple-car accident, the damages may be reduced by that percentage of fault.
 Anyone whose fault in an accident is less than 50% is eligible for compensation under the modified comparative fault rule.

-If you are involved in a multiple-car accident in Texas, please get in touch with the Dallas car accident attorneys at the Benton Law Firm.
+If you are involved in a multiple-car accident in Texas, please get in touch with the Dallas car accident attorneys at Benton Accident & Injury Lawyers.
 Our free initial consultation can help you determine whether seeking legal action against an at-fault driver is your unique case’s best course of action.

 Ready to get the help you deserve?
 Call (214) 777-7777 or